asacalow/york-open-heritage/README.md

 ## Running the visualisation locally

+The app itself is a very simple [Jekyll](http://jekyllrb.com) app, with most of the action happening in the browser via Javascript.
 First up, you'll need to install Ruby and Bundler, plus Node, Npm and Grunt.
 You can then do the following:

     $ npm install
     $ bundle